NRF51 – To Spend or Not to Spend…

 Some years ago, development kits were expensive by definition.
 As the “maker revolution” redistributed electronics development into smaller and smaller companies, prices fell.
 Whilst Boeing or UAC might not flinch at a 600€ PCB, some of our clients balk heavily.
 When dealing with Nordic Semiconductors, developers have the choice between a large amount of boards, all of which recently gained a lot of attention.
-As always, use OEMSecrets to find the best prices – even when dealing with “super-low volume” such as development boards, distributors will and do charge more or less contango.
+Even when dealing with “super-low volume” such as development boards, distributors will and do charge more or less contango.

 A few years ago, an event organized by WEKA Media raised attention – a speaker claimed that many semiconductor vendors create but one silicon design, and tailor the ICs to various wireless protocols only via the loaded firmware.

 The NRF51 supports a set of so-called SoftDevices, which can be used to emulate various wireless systems – it can be used as both Bluetooth and custom wireless system.
 Finally, the product can even be used as a Bluetooth sniffer, thereby saving money.

 Adding hardware to the above-mentioned dev board can be difficult – soldering to “eye side contacts” is not exactly a pleasure.
 Thus, the nRF52 DK was introduced, providing an Arduino Uno-like pinout which greatly simplifies the adding of various peripherals.